 - Students with children

 If you are in one of these groups you MAY be entitled to claim a state benefit whilst studying.
 In the first instance please refer to Gov.UK for further information.
-This can be a complex area – if you are unsure please contact the Money and Welfare Adviser on firstname.lastname@example.org for further assistance
+This can be a complex area – if you are unsure please contact the Student Money Adviser on firstname.lastname@example.org for further assistance